wilsonmar/oss-perf/docker.md

 <a id="#LR-Docker">
 ## Load Generator Docker</a>
-<a target="_blank" href="http://community.hpe.com/t5/LoadRunner-and-Performance/The-fastest-way-to-deploy-a-Load-Generator-using-Docker-with/ba-p/6807868">This blog</a> describes how to deploy a Docker-based Load Generator (LG) using a prebuilt LG Docker image  based on Linux Load Generator 12.50 and its prerequisites.
+<a target="_blank" href="http://community.hpe.com/t5/LoadRunner-and-Performance/The-fastest-way-to-deploy-a-Load-Generator-using-Docker-with/ba-p/6807868">This blog entry</a> describes how to deploy a Docker-based Load Generator (LG) using a prebuilt LG Docker image  based on Linux Load Generator 12.50 and its prerequisites.

 (1) Download and install Docker (if you haven't already).